Gizmotronn/memoglue/sololearnbasicconceptspython.md

 * In Python, we use the print statement to output text
 * We use quotation marks around text that should be outputed in the console
 * We can either use "xx" or 'xx'
-* The print statement can also be used to output multiple lines of text -
+* The print statement can also be used to output multiple lines of text - see CODE (Your first program)

+## Basic Operations
+* Python is capable of conducting basic calculations

+#Code Examples

+## Your first program

 ```print("Hello World")
 print("Second sentence")```